Affine cones over smooth cubic surfaces: Cubic surfaces

 This contradicts Lemma~\ref{lemma:mult}. \end{proof}

-For the remaining three cases, we show that the hypothesis of Theorem~\ref{theorem:technical} is never fulfilled, so that Theorem~\ref{theorem:technical} is true. \begin{lemma} If the tangent hyperplane section $T_P$ is an irreducible cubic curve with a node at the point $P$, then the log pair $(S,D)$ is log canonical at the point $P$. \end{lemma}
+For the remaining three cases, we show that the hypothesis of Theorem~\ref{theorem:technical} is never fulfilled, so that Theorem~\ref{theorem:technical} is true. \begin{lemma} If the tangent hyperplane section $T_P$ is an irreducible cubic curve with a node at~$P$, then the log pair $(S,D)$ is log canonical at $P$. \end{lemma}